Name: Emily Heathcote

 M3C Research Festival 2017 planning team, November 2016 - May 2017.

-Mills, Emily, 'Editing Barnes, Inheriting Ford', conference paper presented at Modernist Life, BAMS International Conference, 29th June - 1st July 2017.
+Heathcote, Emily, 'Editing Barnes, Inheriting Ford', conference paper presented at Modernist Life, BAMS International Conference, 29th June - 1st July 2017.

-Mills, Emily, 'Postmodern Anamnesis: Genetic Editing and John Fowles's The Magus', conference paper presented at GENESIS - Helsinki, 7th-9th June 2017.
+Heathcote, Emily, 'Postmodern Anamnesis: Genetic Editing and John Fowles's The Magus', conference paper presented at GENESIS - Helsinki, 7th-9th June 2017.

 Other Research Interests: